geomet/geomet/README.md

 - Point
 - LineString
-- Polygon
+- Polygon *
-- MultiPoint
+- MultiPoint *
-- MultiLineString
+- MultiLineString *
-- MultiPolygon
+- MultiPolygon *
-- GeometryCollection
+- GeometryCollection *

+* Implementation still in progress

 The name "GeoMet" was inspired by "met", the German word for [mead](http://en.wikipedia.org/wiki/Mead).
 It is also a shortened version of